centreon/centreon-documentation/en/integrations/plugin-packs/procedures/cloud-aws-cloudwatchlogs.md

 This command would trigger a CRITICAL alert if the message contains the word 'region' without being case sensitive (```--critical-status='%{message} =~ /region/i'```).

+All the filters that can be used as well as all the available thresholds parameters can be displayed by adding the  ```--help``` parameter to the command:

 ```bash
 /usr/lib/centreon/plugins/centreon_aws_cloudwatchlogs_api.pl --plugin=cloud::aws::cloudwatchlogs::plugin --mode=get-logs --help